Why Should I Bring my Pet to Willows for Treatment of a Perineal Rupture?

 Cases with displacement of the bladder can present as emergencies and require urgent stabilisation prior to investigation and treatment.

-Most cases will require repair of the rupture and this is combined with castration in entire males to reduce the risk of failure.
-Those cases with other disease processes that have contributed to the development of the rupture will need to receive treatment for that underlying problem, prior to or at the same time as repair of the rupture.
+In patients with other conditions that have contributed to the development of the rupture treatment will be required for the underlying problem, prior to or at the same time as repair of the rupture.

-Some ruptures are repaired using the muscles that are present within the pelvic diaphragm, although many require movement of additional muscle into the area in order to close the rupture.
+Some ruptures are repaired using the muscles within the pelvic diaphragm, although many require the movement of additional muscle into the area in order to close the rupture.
 In some severe cases, mobilisation of a muscle from a hind leg or a synthetic mesh may be required to complete the closure.